xairrick/CrmCodeGenerator/CrmCodeGenerator.VSPackage/README.txt

 ﻿Allows you to generate CRM 2011/2013 schema files based on a T4 template.
 Template is saved to project so that you can modify it as needed.

+Version 0.9.1
+[BUG] fixed bug when existing template window was open in the editor and it was being replaced.
+[UPDATE] changed AddTemplate window to non-modal (Login window has to be modal) [BUG] fixed window position to center on Visual Studio [BUG] removed connection cache as it may not renew itself (eg leave VS open over night and you wont be able to re-generate code)

 Version 0.9
 CrmSvcUtil.tt is ready for production.
 All generated classes has been compared to(and match) the Output from CrmSvcUtil.exe [UPDATE] added more entities to the list of Non-Standard